 Join the American Academy on Communication in Healthcare for a joint meeting of ICCH and HARC!
 Save the date to attend this interdisciplinary and international research and educational event.

-We would like to invite you to submit scientific abstracts and proposals for workshops, symposia and special interest groups.
 The ICCH and HARC aim to create a learning community that fosters scholarship and inter-professional collaboration to advance knowledge and innovation in communication, healthcare and relationship-centred care.
-We welcome abstracts and proposals from all disciplines and health professions and abstracts are now being accepted.
-EXTENDED DEADLINE Monday 10th April
+We welcome abstracts and proposals from all disciplines and health professions, although we are now closed for further submissions.